relsqui/flyingpigs/README.md

 flyingpigs
 ==========
 tracks down and reports runaway processes which could potentially have a negative impact on people using your systems.
-For best results, set up ssh key authentication on the remote systems so you don't have to retype a password for each one.
+Just invoke it with the address(es) of one or more hosts you want to check on.

+### authentication ###
+flyingpigs will check for an ssh-agent and create one if it doesn't exist, then check for keys and add them if not present.
+For best results, set up ssh keys and get all the systems you'll be checking on into your known_hosts ahead of time.
+It's handy, but not necessary, to also initialize the ssh-agent with ``eval `ssh-agent`; ssh-add``; that way you won't have to re-enter your passphrase(s) every time you run flyingpigs.

+### quick reference ###
 ```
 usage: flyingpigs [-h] [-c CPU] [-m MEMORY] [-r RESOURCE] SYSTEM [SYSTEM ...]